sks111/Power-BI-Dashboard/README.md

 #### How to Use

-1.Open the .pbix file in Power BI Desktop
+1.Open the Performance Report.pbix file in Power BI Desktop

 2.Refresh the data or connect to your own data source